The 36 Best State Parks in America

 Jersey is more than the sum of its stereotypes, and those in the know will tell you that the best place to soak in the sun lies beyond the Shore towns.
 Island Beach is positively massive, allowing you to ditch the crowds in favor of soaking in stretches of pristine beach in relative solitude, with only wild foxes to help you share the view.
 It's not as epic in scale as many of the parks on this list, but it's certainly an oddity, a spot attainable to New Yorkers that actually makes you feel like you've discovered some lost beach without an international flight.
 Plus, there's a bar, because sometimes Jersey is what you expect it to be.

 Western and Northern Washington tend to grab all the attention, what with the massive national parks, beautiful coast, alpine villages, and goddamn Twin Peaks itself.
 But the eastern part of the state pulls its weight as well, and it takes one glance at Palouse Falls to see why.
 Here, the state reveals what appears to be a to-scale miniature version of the Grand Canyon, minus all the RV-bound tourists and plus a 200-foot waterfall dropping into an impossibly clear punchbowl.
 And at 94 acres, it's infinitely more explorable than that big-ass hole in the ground out in Arizona.

-Michigan's shoreline tends to grab all the attention, but keep headed north and you'll eventually come across the sea of trees that make up the Porcupine Mountains.
+Michigan's shoreline is a tough act to follow, but keep headed north and you'll eventually come across the glorious sea of trees that make up the Porcupine Mountains.
 This 60,000-acre wilderness area is packed full of dense forest hikes, roaring waterfalls, and endless vistas, spanning whitewater rivers and the shores of Lake Superior.
 There's a reason that Yoopers constantly complain when the word gets out about the jaw-dropping beauty of Michigan's Upper Peninsula: It's one of the most beautiful and least-explored places in the country, and Porcupine Mountains is just one stepping stone into the dense, untamed peninsula.